hacktoon/mel/docs/syntax-rules.md

 They represent names reserved for an application's context.

 ```
-Pages                -- all the pages in a site
+Page      -- the page class
-{File "index.html"}  -- a query to a file named "index.html"
+File      -- a file reference

 ```